 Since 1981 Mothers for Mothers has supported families affected by perinatal mental illness, offering support to women during pregnancy and until their youngest child attends school through support services across Bristol, South Gloucestershire and North Somerset.

-The Mothers for Mothers Garden will be relocated to Hartcliffe City Farm in Bristol, and become a place for clients to receive one to one support.
+The Mothers for Mothers Garden has been relocated to Hartcliffe City Farm in Bristol, where it has become a place for clients to receive one to one support.
+Having the plants at Hartcliffe City Farm also allows the local community to experience the garden and encourage visitors from other parts of Bristol.